Chiesa del Carmine – an authentic taste of Umbria

 Rosabella della Chiesa.
 Umbria Rosato IGP, 2019.
 13%

-It makes a good aperitivo, and food matching is easy – that acidity cuts through anything fatty or creamy and the fruit flavours are more pronounced.
+It makes a good aperitivo, and food matching is easy – that acidity cuts through anything fatty or creamy, and the fruit flavours are more pronounced.
 This time I chose something traditionally British.
-Lincolnshire Haslet served in thin slices with potato salad was an outstanding match for a summery lunch.
+Lincolnshire Haslet, served in thin slices with potato salad, was an excellent match for a summery lunch.
 I hope the famous pork butchers of Umbria would approve!

-Yes, there are many Merlot rosés available in the UK, but too many are clumsy, bland and confected.
+Many Merlot rosés are available in the UK, but too many are clumsy, bland and confected.
 This one shows how it should be, so I’d like to see it in the UK.
 Three thousand bottles made.

 Il Campanile, Umbria Rosso IGP, 2016.
 13.5%

 80% Sangiovese, 15% Sagrantino and 5% Merlot.
-Fermented in stainless steel then matured in 225-litre French oak barrels for nine months.
+Fermented in stainless steel, then matured in 225-litre French oak barrels for nine months.
 This red blend is in a similar style to DOC Montefalco Rosso, though with less maturation time.
 Sagrantino is a great-quality variety but also one of the world’s most tannic grapes.
-In this Rosso, it’s tamed by time, and blending.
-The wine was decanted for two hours beforehand, and it had also thrown considerable sediment.
+In this Rosso, time and blending tame it.
+Decant it for two hours beforehand, as it has considerable sediment.

 As far as food matching, this wine style is ideal with roast or grilled meats.
 Maybe Umbrian wild boar would probably be best, but failing that, a thickly cut rare Steak, merely threatened by a flame, was the ideal match.
 Aged hard cheeses (think artisanal Cheddar or a mature Pecorino) are also good.
 Eight thousand bottles made. £19.00